 - Invest for Income/Dividends (Low Risk, Medium Effort)

 1. Invest in an ETF for the Long-term (Low Risk, Low Effort)

-Since the invention of the index Tracking Fund by John Bogle of Vanguard, passive index funds have grown to be the single biggest investment vehicle in the U.S.A and Europe.
-Because the funds are passive not actively managed the management fees tend to be very low, which means more profit for the investor, rather than more profit for the fund manager.
+Since the invention of the index Tracking Fund by John Bogle of Vanguard, passive index funds have grown to be the single most significant investment vehicle in the USA and Europe.
+Because the funds are passive not actively managed, the management fees tend to be very low, which means more profit for the investor, rather than more profit for the fund manager.